Boise Ice Classic

 Each year, the success of the Boise Ice Classic relies solely on volunteers.
 If you are interested in volunteering, please contact one of our Board Members.

-Check back regularly for information on this year's event!
+Check back regularly for further information on next year's event!

 SHAUNA HILL ARTISTRY AWARD